Idaho National Guard, Idaho Department of Lands train to prepare for fire season

 |0

-This work, Idaho National Guard, Idaho Department of Lands train to prepare for fire season [Image 12 of 12], by CPL Rusty Rehl, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Idaho National Guard, Idaho Department of Lands train to prepare for fire season, by Mike Freeman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.